arunsworld/docker-golang/README.md

 ## Starting a container

-`docker run -it --rm -p 8080 arunsworld/golang:latest`
+`docker run -d --name gotty --rm -p 8080 arunsworld/golang:latest`

 ## What do you get?